sitting-duck/stuff/School - Comp Sci/Artificial Intelligence Spring 2015/Assn 2 - Backtracking Search/README.md

-READ ME
+***Abstract/Conceptual Explanation***

+The program solves a constraint satisfaction problem.
+This program uses a backtracking search to find a set of variables that satisfies all the problem constraints.

+****Example****
+Imagine that there are 2 variables, A, and B. A, and B, are integer variables.
+There are two constraints.
+Constraint 1 is that all variables must have positive values.
+Constraint 2 is that A must be numerically higher than B.  The domain of A is {-1, -2, 1, 2} The domain of B is {-1, 1}.
+A possible valid solution to this problem is {A=2, B=1}.

+Constraint satisfaction problems are of interest in Artificial Intelligence.
+Constraint satisfaction problems often exhibit high complexity, requiring a combination of heuristics and combinatorial search to be solved in a reasonable amount of time.

+**Running the Program**
 This program is written in Python so there is no need to compile it.
-It can be easily run in a Python IDE of your choice or via the command line.
+It can be easily run in a Python IDE of your choice or via the command line if you have Python installed.

 main.py <file.var> <file.con> <flag>

-This class represents a contraint satisfaction problem.
-Before we get into the nitty gritty of what's in this class, let's start with a high level explanation of what a constraint satisfaction problem is.
-Definition:
-conceptually, a constraint is a rule or requirement, and we could say, for a example, some set of things, satisfy those constraints.
-Example:
- a possible constraint would be "all numbers in this set of numbers must be over 5", and an example set that satisfies that constraint could be: {6, 100, 32, 41, 99}, and an example set that does not validate that constraint could be {-3, 2}
-so now we know conceptually what a constraint is, and what it means to satisfy a constraint, so, it would follow that a constraint satisfaction problem would concern sets and constraints.

-Constraint satisfaction problems are of interest in Artificial Intelligence.
-Constraint satisfaction problems often exhibit high complexity, requiring a combination of heuristics and combinatorial search to be solved in a reasonable amount of time.

-Formally, a constraint satisfaction problem is defined as a triple \langle X,D,C \rangle, where [1] X = \{X_1, \ldots,X_n\} is a set of variables,
-D = \{D_1, \ldots, D_n\} is a set of the respective domains of values, and C = \{C_1, \ldots, C_m\} is a set of constraints.
+<file.var> is a file containing all the problem variables.
+A .var file will be formatted like this:

+A: 1 2 3 4 5
+B: 1 2 3 4 5
+C: 1 2 3 4 5
+D: 1 2 3 4 5
+E: 1 2 3
+F: 1 2

+The first token is the name of the variable followed by a colon.
+All tokens remaining on the same line are values in the domain of that variable.
+In the example above, variable A has a domain of {1, 2, 3, 4, 5} ie. A can be assigned any one of those values.

+<file.con> is a file containing all of the program constraints.
+A .con file will be formatted like this:

+A > B
+B > F
+A > C
+C > E
+A > D
+D = E
+A !
+B

+The valid constraint operators are <, >, !, and =.
+All constraints in this program are binary constraints to make computation simpler.
+It is possible for a constraint to contain more than two variables, but it is also possible to break a multi-variable constraint into several binary constraints.

+<flag> - this third argument is a consistency enforcing procedure flag.
+At the time of this writing, this feature has not been added, so this parameter will always be "none"